mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 #### Options

 SSelf-Destruct: elf-Destruct:
-Explodes as per a frag grenade with a 5 metre radius when directed to do so with a Remote Operations throw 9+, but increases the drone’s cost by 25%.
+Explodes as per a frag grenade with a 5 meter radius when directed to do so with a Remote Operations throw 9+, but increases the drone’s cost by 25%.
 The high cost is to protect the drone from accidental or enemy self-destruct activation.